Raj-NYU/AppSec3/Part 2/jobs.md

 # Applying Migrations Part 2

 ## Migration Job
-For this part we need to run migrations so I decided to create migrationjob.yaml file that would hold all the variables that would be carried over and implemented the commands python3 manage.py migrate within the file to make sure this would trigger the django migration job by the manage.py file.
+To run the migrations, I have created a migrationjob.yaml file that contains all the necessary variables.
+I have added the commands to run the migrations in the file using python3 manage.py migrate.
+This ensures that the Django migration job is triggered by the manage.py file.

-After the yaml file is created I needed to apply it by running the command:
+To apply the migrationjob.yaml file, I ran the command:
 ```
 kubectl apply -f migrationjob.yaml
 ```

 Then to confirm that the yaml file has been implemented and completed I ran the command:
 ```
 kubectl get job